Terms of Service

 9.2 Customer Indemnification

-Customer shall indemnify, hold harmless, and, at Provider’s option, defend Provider from and against any Losses resulting from any Third-Party Claim based on Customer’s, or any Authorized User’s: (i) Customer Data; (ii) Customer’s breach of any of this Agreement; or (iii) use of the Services by Customer or any Authorized User in combination with any third party software, application or service; provided that Customer may not settle any Third-Party Claim against Provider unless such settlement completely and forever releases Provider from all liability with respect to such Third-Party Claim or unless Provider consents to such settlement, and further provided that Provider will have the right, at its option, to defend itself against any such Third-Party Claim or to participate in the defense thereof by counsel of its own choice.
+Customer shall indemnify, hold harmless, and, at Provider’s option, defend Provider from and against any Losses resulting from any Third-Party Claim based on Customer’s, or any Authorized User’s: (i) Customer Data; (ii) breach of this Agreement; or (iii) use of the Services by Customer or any Authorized User in combination with any third-party software, application, or service; provided that Customer may not settle any Third-Party Claim against Provider unless such settlement completely and forever releases Provider from all liability with respect to such Third-Party Claim or unless Provider consents to such settlement, and further provided that Provider will have the right, at its option, to defend itself against any such Third-Party Claim or to participate in the defense thereof by counsel of its own choice.

 10. Limitations of Liability

-IN NO EVENT WILL EITHER PARTY BE LIABLE UNDER OR IN CONNECTION WITH THIS AGREEMENT FOR ANY: (a) CONSEQUENTIAL, INCIDENTAL, INDIRECT, EXEMPLARY, SPECIAL, ENHANCED, OR PUNITIVE DAMAGES; (b) LOST SAVINGS, PROFIT, REVENUES, DATA, USE, OR GOODWILL; (c) BUSINESS INTERRUPTION; (d) COSTS FOR THE PROCUREMENT OF SUBSTITUTE PRODUCTS OR SERVICES; (e) BREACH OF DATA OR SECURITY; OR (f) COST OF REPLACEMENT GOODS OR SERVICES, EVEN IF SUCH PARTY WAS ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR SUCH DAMAGES WERE FORESEEABLE.
-IN NO EVENT WILL EITHER PARTY’S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT EXCEED THE TOTAL AMOUNTS PAID TO PROVIDER UNDER THE APPLICABLE ORDER FORM IN THE 12 MONTH PERIOD PRECEDING THE EVENT GIVING RISE TO THE CLAIM.
+IN NO EVENT WILL EITHER PARTY BE LIABLE UNDER OR IN CONNECTION WITH THIS AGREEMENT FOR ANY: (a) CONSEQUENTIAL, INCIDENTAL, INDIRECT, EXEMPLARY, SPECIAL, ENHANCED, OR PUNITIVE DAMAGES; (b) LOST SAVINGS, PROFIT, REVENUES, DATA, USE, OR GOODWILL; (c) BUSINESS INTERRUPTION; (d) COSTS FOR THE PROCUREMENT OF SUBSTITUTE PRODUCTS OR SERVICES; OR (e) COST OF REPLACEMENT GOODS OR SERVICES, EVEN IF SUCH PARTY WAS ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR SUCH DAMAGES WERE FORESEEABLE.
+EXCEPT FOR LIABILITY ARISING FROM A PARTY’S GROSS NEGLIGENCE, WILLFUL MISCONDUCT, BREACH OF SECTION 6, OR INDEMNIFICATION OBLIGATIONS HEREUNDER, IN NO EVENT WILL EITHER PARTY’S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT EXCEED THE TOTAL AMOUNTS PAID TO PROVIDER UNDER THE APPLICABLE ORDER FORM IN THE 12-MONTH PERIOD PRECEDING THE EVENT GIVING RISE TO THE CLAIM.
 LIABILITY ARISING FROM A PARTY’S INDEMNIFICATION OBLIGATIONS HEREUNDER SHALL BE DEEMED TO BE DIRECT DAMAGES.
+FOR LIABILITY ARISING FROM A PARTY’S BREACH OF SECTION 6 OR PROVIDER’S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT IN CONNECTION WITH ITS SECURITY OBLIGATIONS, EACH PARTY’S AGGREGATE LIABILITY SHALL NOT EXCEED TWO TIMES (2×) THE TOTAL AMOUNTS PAID TO PROVIDER UNDER THE APPLICABLE ORDER FORM IN THE 12-MONTH PERIOD PRECEDING THE EVENT GIVING RISE TO THE CLAIM.
 THIS SECTION 10 APPLIES TO ALL LIABILITIES AND DAMAGES REGARDLESS OF CAUSE OF ACTION OR THE THEORY OF LIABILITY, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE OR GROSS NEGLIGENCE), OR OTHERWISE.

 11. Term and Termination